 As we are a company that is committed to conducting business in an ethical and professional manner, we require all our vendors and business partners to either comply with Atlas' Standards or their own equivalent standards of business conduct.
-To ensure that Atlas is

-; , ir able to meet supplier due diligence requirements and effectively contribute to business accountability, we are working on enhancing our vendor in-take due diligence process. set on of ou Standards, as supplemented by other components r governance framework highlighted below, rate Atlas' requirements and expectations relating • compliance with all applicable laws, rules, regulations and policies t • honest and fair dealing with our stakeholders and each other n in ng • managing conflicts of interest and personal behavior responsibly es • protecting the company's assets, resources and data • protecting health, safety and the environment • providing a positive work environment • ensuring accuracy of books, records, and public disclosures rds will b Standards specify how a violation of the Standards e managed and oblige employees who observe come aware of an actual or potential violation to nd ptly notify their manager or a member of the Legal rtment or report the violation anonymously through 0 whistleblower hotline.
+To ensure that Atlas is able to meet supplier due diligence requirements and effectively contribute to business accountability, we are working on enhancing our vendor in-take due diligence process.

+Our Standards, as supplemented by other components of our governance framework highlighted below, illustrate Atlas' requirements and expectations relating to:

+- compliance with all applicable laws, rules, regulations and policies - honest and fair dealing with our stakeholders and each other - managing conflicts of interest and personal behavior responsibly - protecting the company's assets, resources and data - protecting health, safety and the environment - providing a positive work environment - ensuring accuracy of books, records, and public disclosures

+The Standards specify how a violation of the Standards will be managed and oblige employees who observe or become aware of an actual or potential violation to promptly notify their manager or a member of the Legal Department or report the violation anonymously through Atlas' whistleblower hotline.